agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 ## Create endpoint

 Let's add a create endpoint that allows the caller to create a new question.
 First thing is to add a create method to our question model.
-Open up `db/src/models/question.rb`, and let's add a create function.
-This code will actually be quite similar to the code we used to create a question in our tests.
+Open up `db/src/models/question.rb`, and let's add a create function to our existing `impl Question`.
+This code will be quite similar to the code we used to create a question in our tests.

 ```rust
 impl Question {